JunyDeveloper/HolyRepoSkills/HolyRepoSkills/README.md

 ---

+**Includes:**
+- 🩸 A cooperative Heal Skill to heal you and your squad
+- ✨ A Holy Aura to buff your squad's speed and stamina
+- 🧱 A Holy Wall to protect and block enemies
+- 💰 Progression system based on total extracted haul

+---

 ## 🔮 Features

-Your skills grow stronger based on your **total extracted haul** — the money you've successfully extracted with during missions.
+> 💰 **Your Power Scales with Wealth**
-Each time you extract with loot, your haul is **saved and tracked**, allowing you to unlock powerful upgrades over time.
+> Every time you successfully extract with loot, your total haul increases.
+> This haul is **saved between missions** and used to unlock permanent skill upgrades!

+---

 ### 🩸 Heal Skill
 > “The Emperor’s light mends all wounds.
 But if not, I brought band-aids.”